Amazon Ads Campaign Builder for KDP: A Complete Five-Campaign Portfolio in Five Minutes

 Phrase

 Shows your ad when your keyword appears as a phrase within a longer search — “cosy mystery village” triggers for “best cosy mystery village England” but not for “village England cosy mystery.”
 Phrase match is the middle ground between discovery and precision.
-This is often where a well-optimised campaign spends most of its budget most efficiently.
+This is often where a well-optimised campaign spends most of its budget most efficiently, which is why it gets the largest manual-targeting allocation in the default split.

 Campaign 4